 Element Description An operations phase compliance report will be completed annually for a total period of five years from construction completion.
 The compliance report will be prepared by an independent and appropriately qualified person and will be submitted to DEHP.
-The report will include the following: Compliance with the Fitzroy River turtle SMP and details of any non-compliances Compliance with the Proponent's commitments/conditions and details of any non-compliances Response to incidents of non-conformance, including where necessary corrective actions, revised operations practices, responsibility and timing Reporting requirement associated with annual turtle monitoring will be detailed in the Turtle Monitoring Program approved by DEHP and will include a requirement for publication of reporting.
-Corrective action A procedure will be established, implemented and maintained for dealing with actual and potential non-conformities and for taking corrective and preventive actions.
-The procedure will define requirements for: Identifying and correcting non-conformities and taking action to mitigate their environmental impacts Investigating non-conformities, determining their cause and taking actions in order to avoid their reoccurrence Consulting with DEHP for developing corrective actions and adaptive management actions Recording non-conformities and the results of corrective and preventative actions taken Ensuring that any necessary changes are made to environmental management system documentation to capture adaptive management improvements. • In the event that the turtle passage infrastructure proves ineffective (based on criteria and timeframes developed with and approved by DEHP through the turtle movement study) adaptive management actions will be implemented (for example alternative ramp surfaces, altered attraction flows or capture and transfer where Fitzroy River turtle (and other turtles) are found to be aggregating downstream of the weirs).
-Responsible parties The Operator of each weir is responsible for: Implementation of the operational management actions in the Fitzroy River turtle SMP and providing adequate resources and training to allow for effective implementation Engaging an independent and appropriately qualified person to completing all compliance, incidence and/or exceedance reporting Implementing health, safety and environment management standards Advising all personnel of their responsibilities and authorities relating to the Fitzroy River turtle SMP and turtle operation management plan Identifying, clearly defining, documenting, and maintaining the responsibility and authority of all personnel, as they relate to environmental issues Providing sufficient human, material and financial resources, including technical resources and support, for the effective implementation of the Fitzroy River turtle SMP and turtle operation management plan for which they are responsible Demonstrating visible and pro-active commitment to the Fitzroy River turtle conservation and protection through completing actions identified in this SMP.
+The report will include the following: Compliance with the Fitzroy River turtle and white-throated snapping turtle SMP and details of any non-compliances Compliance with the Proponent's commitments/conditions and details of any non-compliances Response to incidents of non-conformance, including where necessary corrective actions, revised operations practices, responsibility and timing Reporting requirement associated with annual turtle monitoring will be detailed in the Turtle Monitoring Program approved by DEHP and will include a requirement Corrective action for publication of reporting.
+A procedure will be established, implemented and maintained for dealing with actual and potential non-conformities and for taking corrective and preventive actions.
+The procedure will define requirements for: Identifying and correcting non-conformities and taking action to mitigate their environmental impacts Investigating non-conformities, determining their cause and taking actions in order to avoid their reoccurrence Consulting with DEHP for developing corrective actions and adaptive management actions Recording non-conformities and the results of corrective and preventative actions taken Ensuring that any necessary changes are made to environmental management system documentation to capture adaptive management improvements.
+In the event that the turtle passage infrastructure proves ineffective (based on criteria and timeframes developed with and approved by DEHP through the turtle movement study) adaptive management actions will be implemented (for example alternative ramp surfaces, altered attraction flows or capture and transfer where Fitzroy River turtle and white-throated snapping turtle (and other turtles) are found to be aggregating downstream of the weirs).
+Responsible The Operator of each weir is responsible for: parties Implementation of the operational management actions in the Fitzroy River turtle and white-throated snapping turtle SMP and providing adequate resources and training to allow for effective implementation Engaging an independent and appropriately qualified person to completing all compliance, incidence and/or exceedance reporting Implementing health, safety and environment management standards Advising all personnel of their responsibilities and authorities relating to the Fitzroy River turtle and white-throated snapping turtle SMP and turtle operation management plan Identifying, clearly defining, documenting, and maintaining the responsibility and authority of all personnel, as they relate to environmental issues Providing sufficient human, material and financial resources, including technical resources and support, for the effective implementation of the Fitzroy River turtle and white-throated snapping turtle SMP and turtle operation management plan for which they are responsible Demonstrating visible and pro-active commitment to the Fitzroy River turtle and white-throated snapping turtle conservation and protection through completing actions identified in this SMP.